-- a.
-The University Hearing Board shall hold a hearing within 21 calendar days of receipt of charges by the Hearing Board Chair, unless the same be postponed by the Hearing Board Chair for good cause shown. - b.
-In any case referred to the University Hearing Board for a hearing: - (1) The Judicial Administrator shall make a good faith effort to give notice of the hearing no later than seven business days in advance of the hearing, unless the accused agrees to a shorter time: - (a) to the accused in the manner for notification of charges; - (b) to the complainant by regular United States mail or by e-mail; and - (c) to the Judicial Codes Counselor by campus mail, e-mail, or telephone, if the Judicial Administrator has learned that the accused has consulted the Judicial Codes Counselor - (2) This notice shall contain: - (a) the time and place of the hearing; - (b) specification of the charges against the accused; and - (c) statement of the accused's rights to be accompanied by counsel or an advisor of the accused's choice, to hear the evidence against the accused, to question witnesses, and to give evidence in the accused's own behalf. - c.
+a.
+The University Hearing Board shall hold a hearing within 21 calendar days of receipt of charges or petition by the Hearing Board Chair, unless otherwise provided by the Code, postponed by agreement of the parties, or postponed by the Hearing Board Chair for good cause shown. b.
+In any case referred to the University Hearing Board for a hearing:

+(1) The Judicial Administrator shall make a good faith effort to give notice of the hearing no later than seven business days in advance of the hearing, unless the accused agrees to a shorter time:

+(a) to the accused in the manner for notification of charges;

+(b) to the complainant by regular United States mail or by e-mail; and

+(c) to the Judicial Codes Counselor by campus mail, e-mail, or telephone, if the Judicial Administrator has learned that the accused has consulted the Judicial Codes Counselor.

+(2) This notice shall contain:

+(a) the time and place of the hearing;

+(b) specification of the charges against the accused; and

+(c) statement of the accused's rights to be accompanied by counsel or an advisor of the accused's choice, to hear the evidence against the accused, to question witnesses, and to give evidence in the accused's own behalf.

+c.
 Names and written statements of any witnesses to be called at the hearing by the Judicial Administrator or by the accused, if known at the time, shall be exchanged no later than three business days prior to the hearing.
 The University Hearing Board, in its discretion, may exclude a witness's testimony if it determines that the Judicial Administrator or the accused has failed to comply with this provision as to that witness.

+d.
+Copies of exhibits to be used at the hearing by the Judicial Administrator or by the accused, if known at the time, shall be exchanged no later than three business days prior to the hearing.
+Any objections to exhibits shall be made to the Chair for his/her ruling in advance of the hearing.
+Copies of the exhibits shall be made available to board members prior to the commencement of the hearing.
+The University Hearing Board, in its discretion, may exclude an exhibit if it determines that the Judicial Administrator or the accused has failed to comply with this provision.